jimmyn/apollo-client/README.md

 # Apollo Offline Hooks

 A drop-in replacement for [@apollo/react-hooks](https://www.apollographql.com/docs/react/api/react-hooks/) with automatic cache updates.
-It will update apollo cache based on the mutation or subscription.
+It will update apollo cache based on a mutation or subscription result.

 ## Install
 ```